National Cadet Corps (India): History

-In 1949, the Girls Division was formed in order to provide equal opportunities to school and college-going girls.
+In 1949, the Girls Division was formed to provide equal opportunities to school- and college-going girls.
 The NCC was given an inter-service image in 1950 when the Air Wing was added, followed by the Naval Wing in 1952.
-In the same year, the NCC curriculum was extended to include community development/social service activities as a part of the NCC syllabus at the behest of Late Pandit Jawaharlal Nehru who took a keen interest in the growth of the NCC.
-Following the 1962 Sino-Indian War, to meet the requirement of the Nation, NCC training was made compulsory in 1963.
+In the same year, the NCC curriculum was extended to include community development/social service activities as a part of the NCC syllabus at the behest of Late Pandit Jawaharlal Nehru, who took a keen interest in the growth of the NCC.
+Following the 1962 Sino-Indian War, to meet the requirements of the Nation, NCC training was made compulsory in 1963.
 This was discontinued in 1968, when the Corps was again made voluntary.

-During Indo-Pakistani war of 1965 & Bangladesh-Pakistani war of 1971, NCC cadets were the second line of defence.
-They organized camps to assist ordnance factories, supplying arms and ammunition to the front and also were used as patrol parties to capture enemy paratroopers.
-The NCC cadets also worked hand in hand with the Civil defense authorities and actively took part in rescue works and traffic control.
+During the Indo-Pakistani war of 1965 and Bangladesh-Pakistani war of 1971, NCC cadets were the second line of defence.
+They organized camps to assist ordnance factories, supplying arms and ammunition to the front, and also were used as patrol parties to capture enemy paratroopers.
+The NCC cadets also worked hand in hand with the Civil defense authorities and actively took part in rescue work and traffic control.
 After the 1965 and 1971 wars, the NCC syllabus was revised.
-Rather than just being a second line of defence, the revised NCC syllabus laid greater stress on developing qualities of leadership and officer like qualities.
-The military training which the NCC cadets received was reduced and greater importance was given to social service and youth management.

-NCC cadets across the country are fully geared up to take part in Civil Defence Mock Drill to be conducted across 244 districts of the country on May 7th, 2025.
+Rather than just being a second line of defence, the revised NCC syllabus laid greater stress on developing qualities of leadership and officer-like qualities.
+The military training that the NCC cadets received was reduced, and greater importance was given to social service and youth management.
+NCC cadets across the country are fully geared up to take part in the Civil Defence Mock Drill to be conducted across 244 districts of the country on 7 May 2025.

-Motto and aim
+Aim and motto

-The discussion for the motto of NCC was started in 11th central advisory meeting (CAC) held on 11 August 1978.
-At that time there were many mottos in mind like "Duty and wisdom"; "Duty, Unity and Discipline"; "Duty and Unity"; "Unity and Discipline".
-Later, at the 12th CAC meeting on 12 October 1980 they selected and declared "Unity and discipline" as the motto for the NCC.
+The discussion for the motto of NCC was started in the 11th Central Advisory Meeting (CAC) held on 11 August 1978.
+At that time, there were many mottos in mind like "Duty and wisdom"; "Duty, Unity and Discipline"; "Duty and Unity"; "Unity and Discipline".
+Later, at the 12th CAC meeting on 12 October 1980, they selected and declared "Unity and discipline" as the motto for the NCC.
 In living up to its motto, the NCC strives to be and is one of the greatest cohesive forces of the nation, bringing together the youth hailing from different parts of the country and molding them into united and disciplined citizens of the nation.

-Organisation
+Organization

 The NCC is headed by the Director General (DG), an officer of three-star rank.
 The DG is assisted by two Additional Director Generals (A and B) of two-star rank (major-general, rear-admiral or air vice-marshal).
-Five Brigadier level officers and other civil officials also assist him.
+Five Brigadier-level officers and other civil officials also assist him.

 The Headquarters is located in Delhi.
-The organisational structure continues as follows:
+The organizational structure continues as follows: